Ministry of Finance (Somalia): Minister

 The Minister of Finance is the minister in charge of government revenue and expenditure.
-The Minister oversees economic policy: fiscal policy is within the Minister's direct responsibility, while monetary policy is implemented by the politically independent Central Bank of Somalia, the head of which is appointed by the President of Somalia.
+The minister oversees economic policy: fiscal policy is within the minister's direct responsibility, while monetary policy is implemented by the politically independent Central Bank of Somalia, the head of which is appointed by the President of Somalia.
 The Minister of Finance also oversees financial legislation and regulation.
-Each year in October, the Minister of Finance presents the Somalia's federal budget to the Parliament.
+Each year in October, the Minister of Finance presents Somalia's federal budget to Parliament.

-The Minister of Finance is a very senior government post; historically, many finance ministers have previously, concurrently or subsequently served as Prime Minister or Deputy Prime Minister.
+The Minister of Finance is a very senior government post; historically, many finance ministers have previously, concurrently or subsequently served as prime minister or deputy prime minister.